Execute a command at shutdown

 To dismount TrueCrypt volumes at shutdown and reboot time, I created a script, put it in

-/etc/init.d/ and symlinked it into the needed /etc/rc?.d/ directories using update-rc.d.Here is the detail:
+and symlinked it into the needed /etc/rc?.d/

 /etc/init.d/truecrypt: #!/bin/bash case "$1" in start) #do nothing; I will mount the volume I need when I need it ;; stop) #dismount all volumes truecrypt -d ;; *) echo $"Usage: $0 -d" exit 1 esac exit $?Then I launched this command: